 - All international students whose native language is not English are expected to submit recent results from the TOEFL, IELTS or Duolingo English Test.

 - International students who are not submitting these required results must complete the English Language Proficiency Test Waiver Request Form linked within the online applicant portal after an application has been officially submitted.
 Please refer to our international transfer website for more information.

 - Letters of Recommendation

 - Letters of recommendation are not required for transfer applicants.

 - If you elect to submit a recommendation, a letter from a faculty member is preferred.

-Application materials can be sent to Fordham in one of three ways:
+Application materials can be sent to Fordham in one of the following ways:

 - Via email to [email protected]

 - Via mail to: Fordham University, Office of Undergraduate Admission, 441 E. Fordham Rd., Bronx, NY 10458

 - Application materials for both campus locations should be mailed to this address.